Deducting Meals (Not Entertainment) as Business Expenses

 With either method, you must still keep receipts and track actual costs.
 You can find the standard meal allowance (called the "Meal and Incidental Expense" rate (M&IE) for most major U.S. cities in IRS Publication 1542 (Per Diem Rates) (PDF)

-More Guidelines on Deducting Meals and Entertainment Expenses
+More Guidelines on Deducting Meal Expenses

-- The expenses must meet one of two tests:
+Meals as business expenses must meet one of two tests:

 - The directly related test applies if you can show that the main purpose of the activity was business.
 For example, if you are meeting with clients in your office, meal expenses during the meeting would probably meet the "directly related" test.